Microchip-MPLAB-Harmony/wireless_ble/docs/GUID-B273ED4D-A74A-42E4-AAD8-F439823EE6EE.md

 ## Description

 Gets the attribute value of a valid attribute from GATT Server.
-If the attribute is permitted to read, value will be return in application provided buffer.
+If the attribute is permitted to read, value will be return<br />in application provided buffer.

 ### Note